Always-convex harmonic shears: Abstract

 \section{Abstract}

-We determine completely the analytic functions $\varphi$ in the unit disk $\D$ such that for all (normalized) orientation-preserv\-ing harmonic mappings $f=h+\overline g$ which satisfy $h+ g=\varphi$, the condition that $f$ maps $\D$ onto a convex domain holds.
-As a consequence, we obtain the following more general result: for a given complex number $\eta$, with $|\eta|=1$, we characterize those holomorphic mappings $\varphi$ in $\D$ such that every harmonic function $f=h+\overline g$ as above with $h-\eta g=\varphi$ maps $\D$ onto a convex domain.
+We determine completely the analytic functions $\varphi$ in the unit disk $\mathbb D$ such that for all (normalized) orientation-preserv\-ing harmonic mappings $f=h+\overline g$ produced by the shear construction with $h+ g=\varphi$, the condition that each $f$ maps $\mathbb D$ onto a convex domain holds.
+As a consequence, we obtain the following more general result: for a given complex number $\eta$, with $|\eta|=1$, we characterize those holomorphic mappings $\varphi$ in $\mathbb D$ such that every harmonic function $f=h+\overline g$ as above with $h-\eta g=\varphi$ maps $\mathbb D$ onto a convex domain.
+The resulting functions are mappings onto a half-plane and mappings onto a strip, and the shear direction, determined by the parameter $\eta$ above, is parallel to the linear boundaries of the half-planes and strips.